ngLoL/ngL/README.md

 ### Jason's Thoughts, Learning Experiences, etc.

-While developing this app, one obstacle we had to overcome was the fact that our website initially, looked very two-dimensional.
-This "flat" feeling elicited unpleasant experiences in me from a UX standpoint and in order to correct this, I decided to implement modern card designs.
-Incoporating stats into cards seemed like the most ideal route for our website because cards are naturally inutitive as units of information.
-However, slapping cards onto our website would make our website monotonous (or that's what we thought) and we wanted users to be constantly engaged (stats should be fun!) so I added different hover effects for each respective module.
+While developing this app, one obstacle we had to overcome was the fact that our website, initially, looked very two-dimensional.
+This "flat" feeling elicited unpleasant experiences in me from a UX standpoint and to correct this, I decided to implement modern card designs.
+Incorporating stats into cards seemed like the most ideal route for our website because cards are naturally intuitive as units of information.
+However, slapping cards onto our website would make it monotonous (or so we thought) and we wanted the users to be constantly engaged (stats should be fun!), so I added different hover animations for each respective module.
 To witness it yourself, check out the demo below!

 ## Demo